1 9 8 1 (Australia)

 The series was created by veteran Terry Stapleton, with the brief that it was to be something like the US series, Love Boat.
 He now looks back on it as an expensive failure.

 The idea sounded fine with the opportunity for good-looking young people to fall in and out of love by swimming pools.
 A whole suite of natural disasters could have occurred and all kinds of weird and wonderful visitors could have stayed at the resort.

-But the plush holiday complex built by Channel 10 at their Melbourne studios proved a complete disaster.
+But the plush holiday complex built by Channel 10 at their Nunawading (Melbourne) studios at a cost of more than $250,000 proved a complete disaster.
 Melbourne weather does not lend itself to Tropicana.

 On most days the carefully planted but soon wilting palm trees were being blown back at 45° angles across grey and cloudy skies.

 The swimming pool developed waves from the constant wind, and the actresses, trying to look relaxed and alluring in bikinis, were blue and rigid with cold.

 At the heart of the action were Nick Tate as the Holiday Island manager Neil Scott, and English actor Steven Grives as his scheming, devious brother, Jason.
 Newcomer Caz Lederman played Jason’s abused and abandoned ex-wife, Angela, who was also the assistant manager of the resort.

 Hey Hey It’s Saturday‘s voice-over man John Blackman was wonderfully funny as neurotic advertising writer Russell Parker.